By definition, a project is a temporary endeavor used to create a unique deliverable.

 - Links, and so on.

-Available platforms: Web, iOS, Android
+Available platforms: web

-HacknPlan is a Kanban-oriented Project Management tool created specifically for game development.
+HacknPlan is a Kanban-oriented project management tool created specifically for game development.

 - Programming,